 River Teeth - Where good writing counts and facts matter.

 Rock & Sling, a literary journal of witness, seeks work that aspires, that challenges, that sings, that demands our attention.

 Ruminate is for everyone who has paused over a good word, a real story, a perfect brushstroke—longing for the significance they point us toward.

 The Saint Ann's Review is an eclectic compendium of the best-crafted writing around.

 A culturally diverse independent, international review of contemporary poetry, fiction, nonfiction, and drama.

 The Santa Clara Review is a student-edited literary magazine that publishes poetry, fiction, non-fiction, short plays, visual art, and photography from students and professionals.

-Attempting to act as a source of connection, the journal publishes the work of emerging and established writers from both countries and beyond.
+Attempting to act as a source of connection, the journal publishes the work of emerging and established writers from the United States, Canada and beyond.

 Seneca Review specializes in innovative poetry, translations from around the world, and the lyric essay.
 Work from the magazine is regularly featured in annual anthologies.

 Having never missed an issue in 113 years, the Sewanee Review is the oldest continuously published literary quarterly in the country.
 Begun in 1892 at The University of the South in Sewanee, Tennessee, the Review is devoted to American and British fiction, poetry, and reviews--as well as essays in criticism and reminiscence.